Comicranga: Victoria Bartolomea Reid

-Bartolomea was born at Comicranga between 1808 and 1810 as the daughter of the chief of the village.
-She was taken from the village and her parents at the age of six, for conversion to Christianity at Mission San Gabriel and to live in a guarded dormitory.
-She is notable as one of the few Indigenous people, and women, who were granted a land grant, the Huerta de Cuati, in the Mexican era.
+Bartolomea was born at Comicranga between 1808 and 1810 as the daughter of the chief of the village and his wife.
+Missionaries took her from the village and her parents at the age of six, for conversion to Christianity at Mission San Gabriel.
+There she lived with other girls, single women and widows in a guarded dormitory.
+After an approved marriage to an indio chosen by the Franciscan fathers, she and her husband were granted a small portion of land.
+This passed to her at his death, and she was notable for receiving a larger land grant, Rancho Huerta de Cuati, in the Mexican era for her service to the mission.